How to Improve Your Campaigns With These Free PR and Marketing Tools

-I have compiled a handy checklist of my top recommended free PR and marketing apps (or low cost) and websites that you can apply to your marketing and Public Relations (PR) campaigns to take them to the next level.
+I have compiled a handy checklist of my top recommended free PR and marketing tools (or low cost) and websites that you can apply to your marketing and Public Relations (PR) campaigns to take them to the next level.
 Although I have compiled and added to this list over a year or so, you have instant access to my personal recommendations!
 This guide is ideal for companies or charities that carry out their marketing or PR (or elements of them) in-house.
 I will be updating this list when new, useful apps or websites become available – to keep up with the latest information, click here.

-Best Free PR Apps
+Best Free PR Tools

 You can find relevant media contacts based on what they tweet and build your own media lists.
 So, if you are looking for journalists that have a particular interest in a subject matter, type in the keyword in the search box, and the site will come up with a list of relevant contacts.
 With a free option, this is an invaluable tool.
 There are also upgrade options to enter your pitch or press release content; create an alert to monitor what’s being talked about in the media; and create media coverage reports.